It is very easy to prevent and get rid of whiteheads.

 This type of acne is not a big issue, but many are unnecessarily vexed and worried over this skin problem that leads to personal depression and low self-esteem.
 Most of the patients keep restlessly picking at the whiteheads that make it worse and also develop harsh acne scars and dark spots on the skin.

-If your skin, especially the face, nose, and lips are under attack of acne, don’t panic and fret.
-In this article, I am going to explain how you can get rid of acne with simple natural remedies.
+If your skin, especially the face, nose, and lips, are under attack for acne, don’t panic and fret.
+In this article, I will explain how to eliminate acne with simple natural remedies.

 What Are Whiteheads?

-Whitehead is a type of acne that is also known as ‘closed comedones.’
-It is usually formed when dead skin cells, oil, and bacteria become trapped within the skin pores.
+Whitehead is a type of acne known as ‘closed comedones.’
+It usually forms when dead skin cells, oil, and bacteria become trapped within the skin pores.
 Unlike a blackhead, a whitehead forms under the surface of a closed pore.

 Comparatively, women are more prone to comedones than men because hormonal changes are more frequent in them.

-In men, the whiteheads attacks are mostly confined to the puberty stages, and when they turn adults, the occurrence of comedones becomes very rare in them.
+In men, whitehead attacks are mostly confined to the puberty stages, and when they turn adults, the occurrence of comedones becomes very rare.

-Almost every individual, both female and male, is sure to have got whiteheads or blackheads, at least, a few times in their life.
+Almost every individual, female and male, is sure to have got whiteheads or blackheads at least a few times in their life.

 Unfortunately, in some young women and men, sporadic and severe attacks of whiteheads do occur; the recurrent eruption of many comedones on the skin takes a toll on their physical and emotional health.
-Worst of all, it also leads to the development of stubborn acne scars on the skin of some of the patients.
+Worst of all, it also leads to the development of stubborn acne scars on some patients’ skin.

-Comedones can appear on any part of the body where the skin pores get clogged.
-This type of acne most commonly appears on the nose and face (cheek, foreheads, temples, and chin).
+Comedones can appear on any body part where the skin pores get clogged.
+This acne most commonly appears on the nose and face (cheek, foreheads, temples, and chin).

 The sebum (skin oil) secreted by the sebaceous gland is most active in the facial skin tissues.
-For this reason, facial skin is highly prone to develop acne-related issues more than any other part of the body.
-In rare cases, some patients do develop comedones on the chest, arms, shoulders, and back of the body.
+For this reason, facial skin is more prone to develop acne-related issues than any other part of the body.
+In rare cases, some patients develop comedones on the chest, arms, shoulders, and back of the body.

-Whiteheads appear as small white or yellow-colored bumps, and they remain under the surface of the closed pores of the skin, unlike the blackheads that develop out of open pores of the skin.
+Whiteheads appear as small white or yellow-colored bumps, and they remain under the surface of the closed pores of the skin, unlike the blackheads that develop out of open skin pores.

 What Causes Whiteheads?

-Knowing the causes of acne helps to find solutions to your doubt on how to remove the whiteheads.
+Knowing the causes of acne helps you solve your doubts about removing the whiteheads.

 It is the blocked skin pores that cause whiteheads.
-There are a couple of reasons that result in the blockage of the skin pores.
+A couple of reasons result in the blockage of the skin pores.

-Some people have very active sebaceous glands that produce an excess amount of sebum that can block the tiny skin pores.
-The dead skin cells when combined with sebum, this mixture becomes a thick substance that easily blocks the pores on the skin.
+Some people have very active sebaceous glands that produce excess sebum that can block the tiny skin pores.
+When combined with sebum, the dead skin cells become a thick substance that easily blocks the pores on the skin.

-The acne-prone skin is also characterized by the stickier cells lining in the pores of the skin which can easily get clogged.
+The acne-prone skin is also characterized by the stickier cells lining the pores, which can easily get clogged.

-The skin debris (Keratin) combines with oil and dead skin cells to block the hair follicles to give rise to the occurrence of comedo (white or black bumps).
-The word “comedo’ (plural form ‘comedones’) in Latin means ‘appearing like a worm.’
+The skin debris (Keratin) combines with oil and dead skin cells to block the hair follicles and give rise to comedo (white or black bumps).
+In Latin, the word “comedo” (plural form ‘comedones’) means ‘appearing like a worm.’

 The clogging of the skin pores leads to an inflammatory condition; the inflamed papules and pustules (pimples) are called acne.
 As the inflammations in the skin pore progress, the dead skin cells and sebum are turned into pus that will be dispelled through small eruptions on the skin.

-In some of the patients, the comedones and infections could lead to the formation of large, red, and painful breakouts deep in their skin called cystic acne.
+In some patients, the comedones and infections could lead to large, red, and painful breakouts deep in their skin, called cystic acne.

 Another reason for the whiteheads is the genetically acquired conditions of the body.
 If there were persons in your family who faced bouts of comedones, your physical conditions too are prone to acne.

-It is also noticed that people belonging to some of the human races are more prone to acne than other races.
-For example, a majority of Caucasians are sure to experience severe acne issues than people of other races.
+It is also noticed that people of some of the human races are more prone to acne than others.
+For example, a majority of Caucasians are more likely to experience severe acne issues than people of other races.

-The whiteheads can also be caused by medications like certain psychiatric drugs and hormonal birth control pills.
+Medications like certain psychiatric drugs and hormonal birth control pills can also cause whiteheads.

 Many people, especially the youth, are deeply perturbed by the severe attacks of comedones and actively seeking a solution on how to get rid of whiteheads.

-It is easy to get rid of whiteheads as they are comparatively a mild form of acne.
+It is easy to eliminate whiteheads as they are a mild form of acne.
 But in some cases, it could develop into cystic acne that would require a lot of care and medication to heal.

-All normal cases of whiteheads can be treated and cured with the help of ointments, and prescription medicines.
-There are also varieties of skin cleansing lotions that help in removing the excess oil present in the skin pores.
+All normal cases of whiteheads can be treated and cured with the help of ointments and prescription medicines.
+There are also varieties of skin cleansing lotions that help remove oil.

 The physician would normally prescribe antibiotics (taken orally) to decrease the presence and growth of acne-causing bacteria (P. acnes) on your skin.
 Some of the common oral antibiotics are tetracycline, erythromycin and derivatives, and oral contraceptives (for a woman).